Valeria Golino: 1988–2000

 In 1993, she was heavily involved in producing and starring in an independent feature film, Cat in the Box, which was never made, and because of that project, she was forced to turn down a role in a movie directed by Carlo Verdone.

-During the following year, she was offered the leading role in True Lies, but she had to turn that down because of conflicts in scheduling with I Sfagi tou kokora (1996), an independent film made in Cyprus.
+During the following year, she was offered the leading role in True Lies, but she had to turn that down because of conflicts in scheduling with Slaughter of the Cock (1996), an independent film made in Cyprus.
 She had joined this film project in 1992, while it was still in preproduction, and she fervently wanted to be a part of it.
 Later on that year, she was supposed to act with Gian Maria Volonté in the film Treni sull'acqua.
 This project would have marked her third collaboration with the director Peter Del Monte, but it was canceled after the death of Volonté.

 In early 1996, she was supposed to play a journalist in the film Bravo Randy, directed by Alessandro D'Alatri and also starring Jovanotti in the titular role of a tramp who falls into a coma after an accident.
 However, the project fell apart just a few months before shooting was slated to begin: fearing a lack of influence, the Italian production company blocked the funds as the film would have been shot in California.